Grennith/Map-A-Droid/README.md

 ## Current limitations
 * The only supported aspect ratio is 16:9.
 If you have a softkey bar, disable it for PoGO.
-  * To do this for phones without the option run the following in a terminal on the phone `settings put global policy_control immersive.navigation=*`
+  * To do this for phones without the option run the following in a terminal on the phone<p>
+    `settings put global policy_control immersive.navigation=*`
   * You can do this using `adb shell` commands.
 * It takes time to load when you teleport between different locations.
 So faster phones may handle the loading better.
 We are testing on low end specs like [Redmi 5A](https://www.mi.com/in/redmi-5a/) for $75.
 A parameter to adjust the delays in between teleports and screenshots will most likely be added.